 When the imagination is aligned with significant learning, the creative outcomes are extraordinary.

-TESLA Country Day will have a culture exemplifying meaningful learning, positive relationships, engagement, caring for one’s environment, and valuing personal and global well-being.
-A high-tech science, technology, engineering, and math (STEM) lab will be on campus, providing technology education at its best by supporting academic development, science, technology, engineering, and math.
+TESLA Country Day has a culture exemplifying meaningful learning, positive relationships, engagement, caring for one’s environment, and valuing personal and global well-being.

 Social and Emotional Learning